openwdl/wdl/versions/draft-1/SPEC.md

 ## Workflow-Level Resolution

-In a workflow, resolution works by traversing the scope heirarchy starting from expression that references the variable.
+In a workflow, resolution works by traversing the scope hierarchy starting from expression that references the variable.

 ```wdl
 workflow wf {